kaiosilveira/hacker-rank-challenges/picking-numbers/README.md

 end
 ```

-Which translates to the following expression:
+We can translate the analysis above to the following expression:

 $n.(O(1) + m.O(1) + O(1) + O(1))$